wiwiwa/nixk8s/README.md

 # NixOS Flake Configuration

-This repository contains a NixOS configuration managed with Flakes.
+This repository contains a NixOS configuration managed with Flakes, which  prepare kubernetes master and worker nodes

 ## Usage